-The club is run as not-for-profit charity so all we ask is that members attending the club on a Friday make a £2.50 donation per family to cover the costs of the hall and the light lunches.
+The club is run as not-for-profit charity so all we ask is that members attending the club on a Friday make a £3 donation per family to cover the costs of the hall and lunch.

 Why come to the Club?

 - Share experiences and solutions to some of the tricky problems that present themselves day to day.

-- We understand how expensive multiples can be and have many members who are happy to pass on outgrown prams, cots, car seats and much more to new or expectant mums.
+- We understand how expensive multiples can be and have many members who are happy to pass on outgrown prams, cots and much more to new or expectant families.

 - We provide a light lunch for the whole family usually consisting of fruit/yoghurt/biscuits plus hot drinks for the adults.
-There are kitchen facilities and high chairs for parents of young babies to use.
+There are kitchen facilities and high chairs.

 - There is a large variety of toys, play mats, walkers, bouncy chairs etc to keep the kids amused so you can get that rare and precious bit of time out.

-- We hold some themed Fridays to celebrate Easter, Halloween etc but we also organise annual events such as our Christmas party, our annual summer outing to Heads of Ayr Farm Park and days or nights out for our hardworking mums.
+- We hold some themed Fridays to celebrate Easter, Halloween etc but we also organise annual events such as our Christmas party, our annual summer outing to Heads of Ayr Farm Park and days or nights out for our hardworking parents.

 Visit the Contact page to get in touch or find us.